 The process of removing a contestable credit listing is achieved by applying relevant State and Federal legislation to the listing process.
 It is common for credit providers to not fully understand their obligations under this legislation and to enter a listing in an unlawful manner.

 There has been significant negative press about credit restoration in recent years.
 This is due to dishonest companies that have taken people’s money without giving any results.
 This unfortunately has influenced the media’s opinion of the whole credit repair industry.

 Clean Credit is one of the leading companies in credit repair in Australia.
 We are proud to hold an open policy about our process and happily answer our clients’ questions.
 With our passionate and experienced team, we can offer our clients a very high success rate, meaning you have the highest chance of repairing your credit rating.
-Even better, our removal fees are only charged if we are successful in removing or improving a negative listing on your credit file.
-With this No Win No Removal Fee policy, we hope to inspire confidence in our clients and to remove the negative stigma that may surround the credit repair industry.

 Call Clean Credit now for an obligation-free consultation.
 In this quick phone call, we will quickly assess your situation, explain your options and how we can help you.